wguyman/mixedreality/Docs/before_you_buy_-_faqs.md

 ## Why am I doing this?

 Testing an answer to this question.
-[Click here to learn more.](check_your_compatibility.md#make-sure-your-pc-is-connected-to-the-internet)
+[Check your machine's compatibility.](check_your_compatibility.md#make-sure-your-pc-is-connected-to-the-internet)

 To be continued...